jpverkamp/blog/content/reviews/books/John Scalzi/Old Mans War/3 - The Last Colony.md

 page_count: 336
 series_index: [3]
 ---
-After John's story in {{< goodreads book="Old Man's War" >}} and Jane's (to some extent) in {{< goodreads book="The Ghost Brigades" >}}, this time around we get both of them.
+After John's story in [[Old Man's War]]() and Jane's (to some extent) in [[The Ghost Brigades]](), this time around we get both of them.
 They're together now and raising Zoë (how's that for a complicated family), when they're tapped to head an entirely new colony planet Roanoke--with the first city named Croatoan.
 Also... why would they even agree to that?

 I mean... come on.
 Either no one knows the history behind the names--in which case why in the world would they be using them--or they do--in which case why in the world would you choose _that_ to name your new colony.
 Granted, they turn out to want it to be lost, but still.
 It's a bit annoying.